AiursoftWeb/Kahla/Readme.md

 ## How to run locally

 1. Modify your `appsettings.json` to set all app settings to correct values.
-    * Kahla is using SQL Server as default database.
+    * Kahla is using SQL Server as this default database.
 Install SQL Server and set your connection string in `ConnectionString.DatabaseConnection`
     * Kahla is using Aiursoft integrated Authentication.
 Create a new app in [Aiursoft Developer Center](https://developer.aiursoft.com) and set your appId and appSecret
-    * Kahla is using Aiursoft OSS to storage files.
+    * Kahla is using Aiursoft OSS to store files.
 Create a new bucket in [Aiursoft Developer Center](https://developer.aiursoft.com/buckets) and set your bucket id.
-2. Excute `dotnet restore` under `./Kahla.Server` to restore all dotnet requirements
+2. Execute `dotnet restore` under `./Kahla.Server` to restore all dotnet requirements
-3. Excute `dotnet ef database update` to seed your database
+3. Execute `dotnet ef database update` to seed your database
-4. Excute `dotnet run` to run the app
+4. Execute `dotnet run` to run the app
 5. Use your browser to view [http://localhost:5000](http://localhost:5000)

 ## How to contribute